digital-fabric/polyphony/docs/technical-overview/concurrency.md

 stock Ruby classes to support its concurrency model, letting developers use all of Ruby's stdlib, for example `Net::HTTP` and `Mail` while reaping the benefits of lightweight, highly performant, fiber-based concurrency.

+Writing concurrent applications using Polyphony's fiber-based concurrency model offers a significant performance advantage.
+Computational tasks can be broken down into many fine-grained concurrent operations that cost very little in memory and context-switching time.
+More importantly, this concurrency model lets developers express their ideas in a sequential manner, leading to source code that is easy to read and reason about.

 ## Coprocesses - Polyphony's basic unit of concurrency